 - Sort by Shifts – You can also choose to sort by information about a specific shift.
 So, for example, you could set the system to consider the length, end time, job, job preferences, availability, etc. of a shift.

 What are matching rules?

 - Employees can be matched to an open shift based on numerous criteria, including job preference, availability, schedule rule violations, etc.

 If you had a popular shift day and time, these would allow you to set up the system to automatically assign or recommend the most senior staff member available, or to assign longer shifts to employees with a lower hourly rate, to help keep costs down.

 Fewer Headaches, Happier Employees

 Manually creating schedules can be a serious headache.
 Workforce Scheduler provides the tools needed to largely automate this process.
-It allows you to to define rules and match employee’s and the workload in ways that help you meet your company’s budgetary expectations.
+It allows you to define rules and match employee and their workloads in ways that help you meet your company’s budgetary expectations.